best stretches for joint pain

 3. Exhale, round your back, and tuck your chin toward your chest (cat pose).

-4. Repeat for 5–8 breaths, moving slowly and with intention.
+4. Repeat for 5–8 slow breaths.

-Hamstrings and Lower Back
+Exercises for arthritis, Hamstrings and Lower Back

 How to do it: